jhpuah/EEGDM/README.md

 ## 🌌 Introduction

-EEG-Diff is a novel self-supervised diffusion model designed for superior EEG signal representation learning.
-Unlike traditional "tokenization-then-masking" approaches, EEG-Diff leverages the power of diffusion models to achieve robust and meaningful representations.

-EEG-Diff is distinguished by three key innovations:
+EEGDM is a novel self-supervised diffusion model designed for superior EEG signal representation learning.
+Unlike traditional "tokenization-then-masking" approaches used in EEG foundation models, EEGDM leverages the power of diffusion models to achieve robust and meaningful representations through progressive noise corruption and denoising.
+EEGDM is distinguished by three key innovations:

-1. First Application of Diffusion Models for Direct EEG Representation Extraction: This work pioneers the direct use of diffusion models for extracting EEG signal representations, opening up a new avenue for research in neurological signal processing.
+1. First Application of Diffusion Models for EEG Representation Learning: This work pioneers the use of diffusion models for extracting EEG signal representations rather than just signal generation and data augmentation, opening up a new research direction in neurological signal processing.

-2. Time-Domain Gaussian Noise for Self-Supervision: EEG-Diff empirically demonstrates that adding Gaussian noise directly in the time domain can effectively achieve self-supervised representation learning, providing a promising alternative to existing methodologies.

-3. Competitive Performance with Compact Design: The proposed method achieves performance exceeding previous domain-specific models and matches large EEG Foundation Models, despite using significantly less training data and a smaller model size.
+2. Structured State-Space Model Architecture (SSMDP): EEGDM introduces a specialized neural architecture based on structured state-space models specifically designed for diffusion pre-training, enabling better capture of the temporal dynamics inherent in EEG signals.
+3. Latent Fusion Transformer for Downstream Tasks: The framework incorporates a novel latent fusion transformer (LFT) that effectively utilizes the learned diffusion representations for downstream classification tasks like seizure detection, addressing the challenge of translating generative representations to discriminative tasks.
+The proposed method addresses critical limitations in current EEG analysis, including the difficulty of learning robust representations due to limited high-quality annotations and high signal variability across subjects and conditions, while potentially offering computational advantages over existing transformer-based EEG foundation models.

 ## 😮 Hightlights

-• This work is one of the first (if not the first) to use diffusion models directly in the extraction of EEG signal representations, thus opening a new research direction.
-• This work empirically shows that self-supervised representation learning can be achieved through adding Gaussian noise in the time domain directly, offering apromising alternative to the tokenization-then-masking method.
-• The proposed method achieved performance exceeding previous domain-specific models, and matches large EEG FMs despite the disadvantages in training data size and model size.
+• We presented EEGDM, a diffusion model-based framework for learning EEG signal representations and classification of multi-event EEG, extending difussion model beyond signal generation and data augmentation.
+• We developed structured state-space model diffusion pretraining (SSMDP) to capture the temporal dynamics of EEG signals and trained it via the forward and reverse process of DDPM for representation learning.
+• We proposed LFT to leverage and fuse the latent representations from SSMDP for downstream classification tasks.
+• We empirically compared our method with current state-of-the-art approaches on multi-event dataset TUEV to show its competitiveness and provided a detailed ablation study to analyze its components.

 ## Main result